New chromatography software can handle more than ever

 Compatible with the new Microsoft Vista as well as NT, 2000 and XP, Laura 4 has controls for more than 100 HPLC and liquid handling modules, all developed in cooperation with the manufacturers.

-Users can now control the autosampler in an HPLC system independently of other instruments, customize control of the injection sequence, and control individual parts of the system regardless of method for procedures such as pre-run equilibration.
+Users can now control the autosampler in an HPLC system independently of other instruments, customise control of the injection sequence, and control individual parts of the system regardless of method for procedures such as pre-run equilibration.

 New analysis and reporting tools include enhanced handling of data from plate readers; importing Excel worksheets; a table for importing raw LSC data and provision for recording information about it; indication of completion time for an analysis queue; and facility to add information about a Region Of Interest.